 Caldey Island lies about ⅔ mile off the Pembrokeshire coast at its closest point.
 Priory Bay is the largest beach on the island and the arrival point for the boats from Tenby.
-The departure point is Tenby's Castle Beach, the crossing taking about 20 minutes.
+The departure point is Tenby's Castle Beach, the crossing taking about 25 minutes.
 Boats run Monday to Friday from Easter until October, and on Saturdays from May to September.
 Caldey Island is privately owned by the Cistercian monks, and unofficial landings are not allowed.
 The village of Caldey is a short walk from Priory Bay and has toilets ♿, a cafe with outdoor seating on a lawned area, a post office and a gift shop.
 Dogs are allowed on the island but must be kept on a lead.